Pulsar™ Atom Precision Pellet Extruder

 2. Power off the product.

-7. Install the new nozzle by applying a torque of 8Nm.
+6. When the extruder is under 50°C, install the new nozzle by applying a torque of 14Nm.
+(Do not exceed 15Nm)

 # Purging